albertyw/homebrew-albertyw/README.md

 ## Releases

-To update formula, when a new release is made
+To update formula, when a new release is made:
 1. Edit the formula's `url` field to point to the new release version
-2. Run `brew fetch ./git-browse.rb --build-from-source --formula` (or `./git-reviewers.rb`)
-3. Get the computed SHA256 and copy it into the formula's `sha256` field
+2. Run `curl -L $url | sha256sum` to get the shasum for the package and copy it into the formula's `sha256` field